Miss Northwestern and Miss Northwestern's Outstanding Teen

 - If discussion ends before the 30 seconds are up, then the interview ends

-- The time limit for talent presentation is one minute and thirty seconds.
+- The time limit for talent presentation is 90 seconds.
 Nothing longer will be accepted, and this will be strictly enforced!
-Contestants should plan a performance that will not exceed this limit.
+Candidates should plan a performance that will not exceed this limit.

-- The Evening Wear phase of competition is designed for the judge to assess the contestant’s beauty, poise, grace and commanding stage presence.
-The contestant’s total look is considered.
-Her evening wear (not the value of the evening wear) should complement the contestant’s individuality.
+- The evening wear/social impact phase of competition is designed for the judge to assess the contestant’s beauty, poise, grace and commanding stage presence.
+The candidate’s total look is considered.
+Her evening wear (not the value of the evening wear) should complement the candidate’s individuality.
+The candidate's social impact should be sincere and compelling, and the candidate should be the "total package" by encompassing natural grace, poise, and a sense of conviction.

 Frequently Asked Questions

-What outfits will I need in order to compete in the Miss Northwestern Scholarship Pageant?
+What outfits will I need in order to compete in the Miss Northwestern Scholarship Competition?

 - Talent - Gown or Costume